A banquet, not a buffet: An outline of biblical historyWritten by Subby Szterszky

 Gospel of John; 1, 2, 3 John; Revelation

 As the last living apostle, John was given the privilege by God of writing the final documents within the canon of the Bible.
 He wrote his Gospel around 85 AD, about 15 or 20 years later than anything by any other New Testament author.
-His three brief letters, written 10 years later in about 95 AD, are among the last words recorded in Scripture.
+His three brief letters, written 10 years later around 95 AD, are among the last words recorded in Scripture.

 From Genesis to Revelation, from the garden to the eternal city, the Scriptures present a unified story of creation, fall, redemption and restoration.
 There can be no more fitting coda at the end of that story than the final words of the aged Apostle: “He who testifies to these things says, ‘Surely I am coming soon.’
 Amen.
 Come, Lord Jesus!
 The grace of the Lord Jesus be with all.
 Amen” (Revelation 22:20-21).